open5e/open5e/source/monsters/tome-of-beasts/G/gug.rst

 creature. *Hit:* 16 (2d8 + 7) bludgeoning damage.
 If a
-creature is hit by this attack twice in the same turn, the target must make a successful DC 19 Constitution saving throw or gain one level of exhaustion.
+creature is hit by this attack twice in the same turn, the target must make a successful DC 19 Constitution saving throw or gain one level of :ref:`srd:exhaustion`.

 **Stomp.** *Melee Weapon Attack.* +11 to hit, reach 10 ft. *Hit:* 20 (2d12 + 7) bludgeoning damage.